rich-junwang/rich-junwang.github.io/content/posts/tech/web/forward_reverse_proxy/index.md

 - SSL encryption

 A simplified way to sum it up would be to say that a forward proxy sits in front of a client and ensures that no origin server ever communicates directly with that specific client.
 On the other hand, a reverse proxy sits in front of an origin server and ensures that no client ever communicates directly with that origin server.

+### Port Forwarding
+Network Address Translation (NAT): Most routers use NAT to allow multiple devices on a local network to share a single public IP address.
+NAT changes the private IP addresses of devices on the local network to the public IP address of the router when sending data out to the internet.

+Port Numbers: When data is sent over the internet, it is associated with a port number, which helps identify the specific service or application that data should be directed to.
+For example, HTTP traffic typically uses port 80, and HTTPS traffic uses port 443.

+Port Forwarding Rule: When you set up port forwarding on a router, you create a rule that tells the router to forward traffic received on a specific port (or range of ports) to a specific internal IP address and port on the local network.
+This allows external devices to access a service on a device within the private network.